jaynewey/bubbles/README.md

     # How many frames the particle lives for
     "lifetime": 30,

-    # The x posiiton of the particle relative to the effect
+    # The x position of the particle relative to the effect
     "x": 0,
     "x_speed": 0,
     "x_acceleration": 0,